-The programme takes on new meaning this year as we recover and build back after Covid-19, where it is more important than ever that arts organisations have the fundraising strategies and internal cultures required to survive and be resilient.
+As we recover and build back after Covid-19, it’s easy for organisations to become inward-facing.
+They may struggle to build strong external relationships and stop looking outside of their organisation for fundraising opportunities.
+Right now, it is more important than ever that arts organisations have the fundraising strategies and internal cultures required to survive and be resilient.

 David Johnson, Head of Programme for Arts Fundraising & Philanthropy said: “Now going into the fourth year of the Culture Change programme we see the enormous benefits of bringing staff and Trustees together to discuss, debate and implement new directions for fundraising strategies within arts organisations.
 This programme is proven to make fast change by the way that it integrates the whole organisation into the future development of fundraising strategy.”

 Clare Titley, Director, Philanthropy at Arts Council England said: “The Fundraising Culture Change programme has always supported arts and cultural organisations to develop resilience, explore new ways of diversifying their income streams, and make bold decisions about investing in their business models.
 Now, with many institutions across the sector facing times of significant change, Arts Council England is pleased to support this programme and the successful organisations as they move forward together through the crisis.”